Ajibman/QuantumTrader-AI/README.md

 # QuantumTrader-AI
- A Quantum Trader AI (QT AI) app (A Quantum-origin Neural Exchange System AI and network) of global significance with 99.99ⁿ% (nano/pico) efficiency capable of impacting global markets positively, minimizing emotional trading, embracing advance philanthropy, advance philosophy, unequivocally raising wellbeing for humankind across borders.
+ A Quantum Trader AI (QT AI) app (A Quantum-origin Neural Exchange System and network) of global significance with 99.99ⁿ% (nano/pico) efficiency capable of impacting global markets positively, minimizing emotional trading, embracing advance philanthropy, advance philosophy, unequivocally raising wellbeing for humankind across borders.
 It is crafted with "global peace," cosmic logic and ethics 24x7.
 Knowing that nothing is ever possible without a peaceful atmosphere.
  #peace

 ```Ownership/Identity